Advantages of a targeted resume

 Do I have to use the old version of my general-purpose resume?

-What are some benefits of having a specific resume?
+What are the advantages of using a targeted resume?

 Additional Information